keu/docs/astro/airflow-email-notifications.md

 description: Set up email notifications for Airflow task successes and failures.
 ---

 Incorporating a notification framework is critical to the health of your data pipelines.
-In addition to [Astro alerts](alerts.md), you can configure the following Apacche Airflow notification types on Astro:
+In addition to [Astro alerts](alerts.md), you can configure the following Apache Airflow notification types on Astro:

 - Slack notifications
 - SLAs
 - Email notifications
+- Custom callbacks and notifiers

 Use this guide to integrate with an SMTP service to have Astro send email notifications whenever a task run fails.
 To configure DAG alerts for Slack and PagerDuty, see [Astro alerts](alerts.md).
-For best practices on configuring notifications in Airflow, see [Manage Airflow DAG notifications](https://docs.astronomer.io/learn/error-notifications-in-airflow).
+For best practices and instructions on configuring other notifications in Airflow, including notifiers and custom callbacks, see [Manage Airflow DAG notifications](https://docs.astronomer.io/learn/error-notifications-in-airflow).

 ## Configure Airflow email notifications